oxsecurity/megalinter/docs/descriptors/snakemake_snakemake.md

                         native specification.
 If not given, all DRMAA stdout and stderr files are written to the current working directory. (default: None)

+FLUX:
+  --flux                Execute your workflow on a flux cluster. (default:
+                        False)

 KUBERNETES:
   --kubernetes [NAMESPACE]